Joaosilva27/QuillNot_Paraphraser/README.md

 # QuillNot - Paraphraser

 QuillNot is an AI-powered paraphrasing app I created out of annoyance with QuillBot's 150-word limit for free users.
-I wanted a tool that was completely free, without any sign-ups, data collection, or annoying ads.
+I wanted a tool that was completely free, without data collection, or annoying ads.
 So, I built my own.

 Unlike QuillBot, this tool automatically saves your input and output as you make changes, so you never have to worry about losing your work.